-I confirm the schedule for my I understand that if that schedule chang Failure to do so will result in an admiss es, I will notify the off ice in writing with 30 d
+\\\\\ I confirm the schedule for my child CHILD'S NAME based on registration material submitted: \\\\\\.
+I understand that if that schedule changes, I will notify the office in writing with 30 days' notice.
+Failure to do so will result in an admission fee charged as stated in this agreement.

-Based on the schedule above, I agree to the following g rate for the school year: \$00/month
+\\\\\ Based on the schedule above, I agree to the following rate for the \\\\\\ school year: \$\\\\\.00/month.

-I understand that if I need early office to make the request with a minim following month.
-Early care charge is \$4:40 p.m. num of 2 business days in advance and pay the e additional charges as billed the
+I understand that if I need early care or after care and it is NOT part of my regular schedule, I will contact the office to make the request with a minimum of 2 business days in advance and pay the additional charges as billed the following month.
+Early care charge is \$20 before 8:30 or 9:00 a.m. schedule.
+After care charge is \$40 after 1:10, 3:10 or 4:40 p.m.

+\\\\ I understand that:

-the tenth of the same moRegistration fees are due a onth. at the time of registration on and are non-refundal ble. d of the year if withdrawal is after
+- Payments are due by the first of every month and that late fees are incurred by the school day following the tenth of the same month. - Registration fees are due at the time of registration and are non-refundable. - Tuition is charged for 30 days after notice of withdrawal or until the end of the year if withdrawal is after April 1.

-Person (s) Responsible for Tui Name
+Person (s) Responsible for Tu ition:

+Name

 Relationship

 Address

 City State Zip

-Preferred Method of Payn nent:
+Preferred Method of Payr ment:

-MonthlySemi-Annual Annual Credit Card
+Monthly Semi-Annual Annual Credit Card

-Credit Card payments may l be subject to an additio nal service fee.
+\\Credit Card payments may be subject to an additional service fee.

-I understand that the informati beginning of the school year, at which t ttend a family orientation at the ewed.
+\\\\\ I understand that the information in the Family Handbook is critical.
+I will attend a family orientation at the beginning of the school year, at which time information in the Handbook will be reviewed.

 Responsible Family Member Name (Please print)

-Signature Date

 TO BE COMPLTED BY OFFICE:

-Date family attended orientation on
+\\\\Date family attended orientation

-ACG acknowledgement of receipt Date reviewe
+ACG acknowledgement of receipt

+Date reviewed